charlesmohapatra/Random-Number-Generator-using-8051-microcontroller/README.md

 # Random Number Generator using 8051 microcontroller
  Using AT89S51 microcontroller and Assembly language, this project is designed.
- You should place the assembly language code in the microcontroller itself(i.e. in source code file) and compile it before stimulating it.
+ You should place the assembly language code(random(2).a51) in the microcontroller itself(i.e. in source code file) and compile it before stimulating it.